Sex Crimes in Cincinnati

 The Hamilton County Prosecutor’s Office also has its own special prosecutors who will handle sex crime cases or cases involving children.
 When a special investigator or prosecutor is involved in a sex crime case, a defense lawyer may need to take a different approach than they would with a prosecutor they see in court on a regular basis.

-9. Evidence Common in Sex-related Cases
+Evidence Common in Sex-Related Cases in Cincinnati, Ohio

 To meet this burden of proof, prosecutors will present various forms of evidence, including physical evidence, witness testimony, an alleged victim’s testimony, and more.
 One popular form of evidence is any kind of deoxyribonucleic acid (DNA) that was taken from the victim or the crime scene that matches the accused defendant.
 This type of evidence can be particularly persuasive with juries, and a defense lawyer should know how to challenge DNA evidence and any other type of evidence presented.

 One of the main ways to challenge sex crime charges is to challenge the sufficiency of the prosecutor’s evidence.
-Your attorney should also know when to object to any evidence that violates the strict Ohio Rules of Evidence.
+Your attorney should also know when to object to any evidence that violates the Ohio Rules of Evidence.

 The criminal justice process can be confusing for defendants, as authorities do not make the process transparent.
 Many defendants wonder what will happen next in their case and what their rights may be at that stage of their case.
-It is critical for all criminal defendants to have the representation and counsel of a defense lawyer who knows how to navigate the court process.
-The following are some major steps in a sex crime case:
+It is critical for all criminal defendants to have the representation and counsel of a defense lawyer who knows how to navigate the litigation process.
+The following are some major steps in a Cincinnati sex crime case:

 - Arraignment - This is the first court appearance of a defendant, and the judge will inform them of the charges issued against them.
 The judge also requests that the defendant enter their initial plea, which can be not guilty, guilty, or no contest.
 In cases in which bail is an issue, the judge may review bail set in the specific circumstances.